A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 For the Virgin Islands Anansi story "Anansi, Tekoma and the Cow's Belly" (in Virgin Islands Dutch Creole and English), click here.

-"an so,"
+"an so," "an ting"

 Definition: Phrase extenders.
 Used like "and so on and so on" or "et cetera."
 (De road fulla bumps and hole an so.")